-Speech-language pathologists or audiologists often work in concert with other human services professionals, and the issue of restriction of professional responsibilities may be difficult to interpret in circumstances of collaborative effort.
-Examples of such might include serving on an IDEA-defined Individualized Education Program planning team in the schools developing an Individualized Education Program (IEP), serving on an IDEA-defined early intervention multidisciplinary team developing an Individualized Family Service Plan (IFSP), or serving on a multidisciplinary team in medical or rehabilitative agencies.
-In these clinical service decision-making models team members may convey interpretations of their individual test data to a single professional on the team who then synthesizes the information and conveys the findings and interpretations of the speech-language pathologist or audiologist to the client.
-Not only is this an efficient procedure but, more important, it may be in the best interest of the client to have test results from one discipline interpreted in the context of test findings from other professions.
+Audiologists or speech-language pathologists often work in concert with other human services professionals, and the issue of restriction of professional responsibilities may be difficult to interpret in circumstances of interprofessional collaborative effort.
+Examples of such might include serving on an IDEA-defined planning team in the schools to develop an IEP, serving on an IDEA-defined early intervention multidisciplinary team to develop an Individualized Family Service Plan (IFSP), or serving on a multidisciplinary team in medical or rehabilitative agencies.
+In these clinical service decision-making models, team members may convey interpretations of their individual test data to a single professional on the team, who then synthesizes the information and conveys the findings and interpretations of the audiologist or speech-language pathologist to the client.
+Not only is this an efficient procedure, but, more important, it may be in the best interests of the client to have test results from one discipline interpreted in the context of test findings from other professions.
 Principle of Ethics I, Rule B supports this clinical service model, stating, "Individuals shall use every resource, including referral and/or interprofessional collaboration when appropriate, to ensure that quality service is provided."

-As to such coordinated efforts, speech-language pathologists or audiologists should be cautioned that they continue to have a responsibility, recognized under the laws of many states, to correctly and completely communicate to the client their findings and recommendations for treatment, including the risks associated with any treatment plan.
-If the speech-language pathologist or audiologist is not the person communicating the findings and recommendations directly to the client, that speech-language pathologist or audiologist remains responsible for ensuring that the findings and recommendations are communicated to the client and relayed correctly and completely by a competent professional.
+As to such coordinated efforts, audiologists or speech-language pathologists should be cautioned that they continue to have a responsibility, recognized under the laws of many states, to correctly and completely communicate to the client their findings and recommendations for treatment, including the risks associated with any treatment plan.
+If the audiologist or speech-language pathologist is not the person communicating the findings and recommendations directly to the client, then that audiologist or speech-language pathologist remains responsible for ensuring that the findings and recommendations are communicated to the client and relayed correctly and completely by a competent professional.